On the Insertion Time of Cuckoo Hashing: Proof of Theorem : the Subgraph Density of

 \section{Proof of Theorem~\ref{thm:density}: the Subgraph Density of $H_{n,m,k}^*$}

+Towards the proof of Theorem~\ref{thm:density} we begin with showing a lemma that will enable us to restrict our arguments to a specific subgraph of $H_{n,m,k}^*$.
+In particular, we will consider the so-called \emph{core}, which is the unique maximum subhypergraph of a given hypergraph $H$ with minimum degree at least two.
+Of course, the core of $H$ might contain no vertex.
+We will denote the core of $H$ by $\CP(H)$.

+The core is a well-studied object in the literature of random graphs and it has several applications in the analysis of algorithms, for example in the context of load balancing and hashing~\cite{ar:csw07,ar:fr07,fp10} or graph coloring~\cite{ar:ct04}.
+In particular, the distribution of the number of vertices and edges in $C(H_{n,m,k}^*)$ is well-known, see e.g.~\cite{ar:psw96,ar:c04,ar:m05,ar:k06}, and we will make extensive use of these results.
-The \emph{core} of a hypergraph is its maximum subhypergraph of minimum degree at least 2.
-Of course the core of a hypergraph might be empty (that is, the null hypergraph).
-We will be denoting the core of a hypergraph $H$ by $\CP(H)$.
-A standard algorithm that reveals the core of a given hypergraph is the so-called \emph{stripping process}.
-During this process, we repeatedly choose a vertex of degree 1 and we make it isolated by deleting the edge that this is incident to.
-This process stops when there are no more available vertices of degree 1 and what remains is either the empty hypergraph, if the core is empty, or otherwise the core itself together with a (possibly empty) collection of isolated vertices.

-To prove Theorem~\ref{thm:density}, we will first show a lemma stating that any given hypergraph with good expansion properties (as in Proposition~\ref{prop:expand}) and, in addition, whose core has Property~$D_{\delta}$, also has Property~$D_{\delta'}$ for some $\delta' = \delta'(\delta,k)$. \begin{lemma} Let $H=H(V,E)$ be a $k$-graph where every edge contains at least two vertices such that \begin{enumerate} \item[1.] $\CP(H)$ has Property~$D_{\delta}$ for some $0 < \delta < 1/4$; \item [2.] $H$ has Property $\mathcal{E}$. \end{enumerate} Then there exists $\zeta \in (0,1)$ such that $H$ itself has Property~$D_{\zeta \delta}$. \end{lemma} \begin{proof} For any subset $S$ of $V$, we denote by $e_S$ and $v_S$ the number of edges and vertices, respectively, in $S$.
-We will show that for any $S \subseteq V$ we have $e_S < (1 -\zeta \delta) v_S$.
-Towards this goal we will make a case distinction depending on the number of edges that are induced by~$S$.
+A standard algorithm that reveals the core of a given hypergraph is the so-called \emph{stripping process} and works as follows.
+We repeatedly choose an arbitrary vertex of degree at most one and we remove it from the graph, together with the single edge that it contains (if any).
+This process stops when there are no more available vertices of degree at most one; what remains is either an empty hypergraph with no vertices (if the core is empty), or, otherwise, the core itself. \begin{lemma} Let $H=H(V,E)$ be a $k$-graph where every edge contains at least two distinct vertices such that \begin{enumerate} \item[1.] $\CP(H)$ has Property~$D_{\delta}$ for some $0 < \delta < 1/4$ and \item [2.] $H$ has Property $\mathcal{E}$. \end{enumerate} Then there exists $\zeta > 0$ such that $H$ itself has Property~$D_{\zeta \delta}$. \end{lemma} \begin{proof} Let $S \subseteq V$.
+We set $v_S = |S|$ and we write $e_S$ for the number of edges in~$H[S]$.
+Moreover, we write $d_S = e_S/v_S$ for the density of $H[S]$.
+We will show that for any $S \subseteq V$ we have $d_S < 1 -\zeta \delta$ for some $\zeta > 0$.
+Towards this goal we will make a case distinction depending on the number of edges $e_S$.

-The first part of Property~$\mathcal{E}$ implies that for all $\beta \in (0,1)$ there exists a $0< \gamma < \frac1k$ such that for all $E'\subseteq E$ with $\log \log |V| < |E'| \leq \gamma |V|$ we have
+The first part of Property~$\mathcal{E}$ implies that for all $\beta \in (0,1)$ there exists a $0< \gamma < 1/k$ such that for all $E'\subseteq E$ with $\log \log |V| < |E'| \leq \gamma |V|$ we have

 Setting $\beta =1/2$, let $\gamma = \gamma (1/2)$ be as above.
 Let us start with the case $e_S \leq \gamma |V|$.
 The bound on the density of $S$ can be deduced right away from Property~$\mathcal{E}$.
 Indeed, by using the first part of Property~$\mathcal{E}$, if $e_S > \log \log |V|$, then $v_S \geq (k-1-1/2)e_S$, yielding